wwx1031/LUC_AHC/README.md

-cluster.py mainly implements the LUC_AHC algorithm, and the "tobacco" folder contains the image data and labeled data of tobacco seedl starter trays.
+cluster.py mainly implements the LUC_AHC algorithm, and the "tobacco" folder contains the image data and labeled data of tobacco seed starter trays.